-- 1 To establish a fair, transparent and accountable framework governing the use of planning agreements by Council: - 2 To enhance the range and extent of development contributions made by developers towards public facilities in Council's area; - 3 To set out Council's specific policies and procedures relating to the use of planning agreements within Council's area; - 4 To give all stakeholders in development involvement in determining the type, standard and location of public facilities and other public benefits; - 5 To facilitate public participation and to allow the community to gain an understanding of the benefits of appropriate planning agreements for the provision of public benefits; - 6 To enhance planning flexibility without compromising certainty; - 7 To supplement Council's adopted Section 7.11 and Section 7.12 (previously Section 94 and Section 94A Section 94) Development Contributions Plans; and - 8 To adopt innovative approaches to the delivery of facilities and services.
+- 1 To establish a fair, transparent and accountable framework governing the use of planning agreements by Council: - 2 To enhance the range and extent of development contributions made by developers towards public facilities in Council's area: - 3 To set out Council's specific policies and procedures relating to the use of planning agreements within Council's area. - 4 To give all stakeholders in development involvement in determining the type, standard and location of public facilities and other public benefits; - 5 To facilitate public participation and to allow the community to gain an understanding of the benefits of appropriate planning agreements for the provision of public benefits; - 6 To enhance planning flexibility without compromising certainty; - 7 To supplement Council's adopted Section 7.11 and Section 7.12 Development Contributions Plans; and - 8 To adopt innovative approaches to the delivery of facilities and services.